The Jewish Sanhedrin Bungled Jesus’ Case!

 The chief priests who made up the Sanhedrin wanted to accuse Jesus of wrongdoing and were always trying to trap Him with trick questions.
 When a woman was caught in adultery they said “The Law says we should stone her to death!
 What do you say?”
 Jesus said “Let he who is without sin cast the first stone.”
 The Sanhedrin allowed concession stands to operate in the Temple but Jesus drove the vendors out with a whip!
 Then He turned over the tables of the money changers!
 They thought Jesus was determined to make them look bad!
 He openly challenged their opinions and rulings and they wanted to silence Him so much that they came up with a plan to kill Him.
 When Jesus finally acknowledged that he was the Messiah they accused Him of blasphemy and sentenced Him to death at the hands of the Roman authorities.

 The new and improved Christian version of the Sanhedrin is called a Church Council its members are called Church Fathers.
 Interestingly enough the Christian Sanhedrin came into power at roughly the same time the Jewish Sanhedrin was going out of existence!
 The Jewish Sanhedrin is no more but the power of the Christian Sanhedrin is as great as ever!
-Yes, the Christian Sanhedrin only rules in absentia but that’s pretty impressive when you think about it!
+Yes, the Christian Sanhedrin only rules in absentia today but that’s still pretty impressive when you think about it!
 Interestingly, each group resorted to murder at the hands of civil authorities when their authority was challenged.

 Some things never seem to change!
 The issue that finally got Jesus killed by the Jewish Sanhedrin was His claim to be the promised Messiah.
 (If He had claimed to be the second person in a triune God they would have just thought He was crazy.)
 This was the very same issue that got so many non-trinitarians killed by the Christian Sanhedrin.
 These oddballs simply believed that Jesus was their Messiah and Savior!
 For some reason they did not buy the idea that He was a second “person” in God.
 Jesus’ simple claim to be the Messiah and Son of God (not God Himself mind you) resulted in His own death.
-Many of His followers died for exactly the same reason!
+Many of His followers have died for exactly the same reason!

-Keepers of Tradition Should be Feared!
+Sanhedrins and Councils Should be Feared!

 What is the lesson to be learned in all this?
 We proclaim that keepers and enforcers of tradition are to be feared and respected in every age!
 Those who dare to challenge religious authorities and traditions often end up dead!
-It would be nice if things were otherwise and killing those who disagree with us is not our first choice!
+It would be nice if things were otherwise and you should know that killing those who disagree with us is not always our first choice!
 Our fondest hope is that those who dispute our theology would come to their senses.
 Sadly, many of them refuse to acknowledge our authority and we are sometimes left with no choice but to kill them.

-The Christian Sanhedrin Still Rules!
+The Christian Sanhedrin Rules in Absentia!

 Moderator: My goodness everyone, this has certainly been an interesting evening!
 We are so glad Eusebius could join us and share his unique historical insights and perspective!
 Who knows what might come next?
 Only time will tell!